 What is Stage 2 Pleural Mesothelioma?

-Stage 2 mesothelioma means that the cancer has spread from the origin.
+Stage 2 mesothelioma means that the cancer has spread from its origin point.
 Tumors have grown to other areas of the lung tissue, lining of the lung, diaphragm or pericardium.

 In stage 2, the cancer is still located on one side of the body and the patient often has few symptoms.
 If the patient has symptoms, they are usually vague symptoms like cough, chest pain or weight loss.
 The doctor may not even suspect that there is cancer in the chest unless symptoms persist.

 Stage 2 Symptoms

 In stage 1 mesothelioma, many patients hardly notice their symptoms since the cancer is in such an early stage.
-This can also be true of stage 2 patients.
-This accounts for why some people go undiagnosed for so long.
+This can also be true of stage 2 patients, which accounts for why some people go undiagnosed for so long.

 Symptoms you may notice in stage 2 mesothelioma include: